dhigley6/dsa_quick_review/README.md

 ### 2. Recursion

+Recursion is a way to achieve repetition in a porgram.
+In recursion, a function makes one or more calls to itself during execution.
+In analyzing the space complexity of recursive algorithms, remember to take into account the memory of the entire call stack.
+An algorithm that uses recursion typically includes base cases which can complete without recursive calls along with a recurrent part.

 ### 3. Two Pointers

 Basic idea: Create two pointers that point to indicies in an array and move them across the array to solve the problem.